makrai/notes/cummins18-speech-health.md

       labels
-    * development set RMSE of 6.62, which was below the provided baseline; only audio-visual fusion RMSE were given for test set, with the lowest reported value being 5.40.
+    * development set RMSE of 6.62, which was below the provided baseline; only audio-visual fusion RMSE were given for test set, with the lowest reported value being 5.40
   * [132], the same CNN-DNN set up but downsampling methodology during training presented in [129] for the ‘not-depressed’ class
-    * only gender dependent models (not class specific as well) were trained.
+    * only gender dependent models (not class specific as well) were trained
     * No audio only scores directly comparable with the baseline are given in
     * The audio-visual approach achieved a RMSE of 5.97.
 For the interested
-  * a unification of both CNN approaches is presented in [133].
+  * a unification of both CNN approaches is presented in [133]
   * The winning approach [134] exploited the provided patient interview transcripts to identify salient topics and segments
     * random forest regression on the baseline audio and visual features